 Here are the three primary causes of a smelly garbage disposal:

 - Biofilm Buildup on Pipes: Beneath your drain, your garbage disposal is connected to a series of pipes that send water through your septic system and out into the municipal sewer.
 Often, biofilm (residue from organic matter) can build up on the insides of these pipes.
 When an unpleasant smell starts to emanate from a garbage disposal, it’s often due to biofilm buildup on the pipe directly below garbage disposal itself.
 This pipe connects the garbage disposal to the p-trap.
-The p-trap serves to block odor from reaching the drain, but it can’t block odor on a pipe that’s located between it and the drain, which is why biofilm buildup on this specific pipe is a common problem.
+The p-trap serves to block odor from reaching the drain, but it can’t block odor on a pipe that’s located between it and the drain.
+This is why biofilm buildup on this specific pipe is a common problem.

 - P-Trap Problems: If biofilm buildup is not to blame for a smelly garbage disposal, then there is likely a p-trap problem at play.
 The p-trap is a curved pipe underneath a kitchen sink that traps water once the tap stops running.
 This water serves as a barrier to block odor and gas from sewer pipes from reaching the drain.
-However, p-traps have leaks or haven’t had water cycled through them in awhile won’t perform this function properly.
+P-traps that have leaks or haven’t had water cycled through them in awhile won’t perform this function properly.
 To stop the smell, the p-trap must be filled with water.

 Solutions: What Works and What Doesn’t